Serial rapist: Law enforcement

-Many times, the evidence that is collected from the physical examinations and testimony of those who were raped is in the possession of numerous law enforcement agencies and may impede the recognition that the rapist has committed the crime over a period of time.
+Often, the evidence that is collected from the physical examinations and testimony of those who were raped is in the possession of numerous law enforcement agencies and may impede the recognition that the rapist has committed the crime over a period of time.
 Conviction of the rapist can be delayed when victims do not cooperate in the investigation.
 Evidence can consist of DNA, saliva and fingerprints, hair, vaginal swabs, fingernail scrapings, and bed linens.
 Those investigating serial rapes often identify the rapist with a "nickname" before an arrest is made by characterizing the tactics or patterns of the rapes.

 Serial rapists are more likely to be convicted than a rapist who is known by the victim.
 Unlike those convicted for a single case of rape, serial rapists often go unrecognized due to the slow process of analyzing the backlog of rape kits.
 It may take many years for a past rape to be identified as being committed by one person.

 Case Western Reserve University has identified the tendency of sexual offenders of being previously arrested.
 26% had previously been arrested for sexual assault.
 60% were arrested for at least one other sexual assault unrelated to the first one.
 In order to curb and catch such offenders, the FBI created its Behavioral Science Unit in 1974.

 Tactics

-A serial rapist can use online dating sites to identify potential victims.
-Threatening harm to the victim and their family is another tactic used.
+Serial rapists use multiple tactics to lure victims.
+One tactic a serial rapist can use is online dating sites to identify potential victims.
+Another tactic used by serial rapists is threatening to harm the victim and their family.
 Drugging the victim is sometimes employed.
 Some serial rapists are specific in identifying their targets and their schedules.
 A serial rapist may describe their activities on websites, describing the tactics they use to commit the sexual assault.
 In 2014, an 18-year-old individual accused of serial rapes had used cell phone messaging apps Facebook, Kik, and Snapchat to establish a relationship with girls.
 Some serial rapists drive victims to remote locations.